 - Highlight: Camping Not Allowed, Cheap

-Also known as the Tourist Route, this is the only route on the list that uses the same path while ascending and descending.
+Also known as the Coca Cola Route, this is the only route on the list that uses the same path while ascending and descending.
 It is also the only route that attracts a lot of tourists who cannot be graded as serious trekkers but are rather there to check out the beauty the mountain has to offer.
 Its popularity comes from the degree of its trek which is mostly a comfortable walking path with a steady and gradual slope.
 Shared hut accommodations are a common sight and you can even get your hands on amenities such as water bottles and candy bars.

 Though, one major problem that climbers face here is the acclimatization problem posed by the short time it takes to reach the summit.
 Hence, a good option in such a situation is to spend an additional day at the Horombo Hut to give your body some time to respond to the height.